llsoftsec/llsoftsecbook/book.md

 instructions in parallel.
 Sometimes even multiple hundreds of them at the same time, all in various stages of execution.
 In other words, instructions start executing while potentially hundreds of previous instructions haven't produced their results yet.
-How can a CPU do so when the input to an instruction is so often the output of a previous instruction, which might not have fully executed yet, and hence the output not being ready?
+How can a CPU achieve this when the input to an instruction is so often the output of a previous instruction, which might not have fully executed yet, and hence whose output may not yet be ready?

-The answer is the CPUs making massive numbers of *predictions*\index{prediction}
+The answer is that CPUs make massive numbers of *predictions*\index{prediction}
 on what the outputs are likely to be before they are available.
 Based on those predictions, later instructions start executing with a predicted value.
 This is known as *speculation*\index{speculation}.